spokeldn/tech-session-qa-1/readme.md

 Make sure you are in a comfortable and quiet place to complete the task, if you have any questions before the session reach out to your contact and we will do our best to answer.

-When you join the call with our engineers you will provide you with the tast to complete.
+When you join the call with our engineers you will provide you with the task to complete.

 We'll repeat this during the session but please ask questions and don't worry about having to use Google or Stack Overflow to complete the task, this is a normal part of development as long as you are clear throughout what you are trying to accomplish.